The Rescue (Doctor Who): Filming

 The Rescue was the first in a new production block of Doctor Who; the first production block had lasted for 52 weeks, with the final two stories—Planet of Giants and The Dalek Invasion of Earth—held back to open the second season.
 The regular cast took a six-week break before beginning production on The Rescue.
 Model filming for the serial began on 16 November 1964 at BBC Television Film Studios on Stage 2.
 The model spaceships were designed by Raymond Cusick—both in flight and wrecked—and created by Shawcraft Models in ten days.
 Cusick had found a cheap material he called "reeded hardboard", which was spray-painted silver and used for the outside of the craft prop.
 Model shots of the TARDIS falling off the mountain were filmed on 17 November.

 Rehearsals for the first episode took place from 30 November to 3 December 1964 at the London Transport Assembly Rooms in Wood Green.
 O'Brien encountered difficulties learning her lines, and became worried when other cast members were able to rehearse without their scripts by the second day.
-Carole Ann Ford visited on O'Brien's first day to wish her luck.
+Ford visited on O'Brien's first day to wish her luck.
 The first episode was recorded on 4 December at Riverside Studios; it overran by 15 minutes.
 There was a happy atmosphere among the cast, including a picnic in Hartnell's dressing room.
 After Barrett fell asleep in the studio, the cast and crew left and switched off the lights to make him believe that he had slept all night.
 Rehearsals for the second episode took place from 7–10 December, with recording on 11 December.
 In the scene where Barbara shoots the sand beast, the powder in the prop detonated prematurely, and Hill was treated for shock and a sore face.
-The Dido temple was a large set that was lit in such a way to create a dark atmosphere; dark drapes and smoke were also used.
+The Dido temple was a large set that was lit in such a way to create a dark atmosphere, using dark drapes and smoke.